wanghaisheng/responsive-landing-page-starter/content/blog/en/building-an-sdk-the-devrel-way-implementing-the-messages-api.md

 Let's stop there.
 All of these cases have been considered, and none of them are possible.
 Yes, your code will compile if you try to pass in a malformed URL, an invalid number or neglect to set mandatory parameters on the builder.
 But at runtime, you will not be able to send the message.
 You won't even get as far as constructing the `MessageRequest` object!
 Why?
 Because every parameter is validated in the constructor.
 The moment you call `build()` on the Builder, the constructor is invoked, and if the parameters used to construct the message are missing or invalid, then you'll get an `IllegalArgumentException` thrown at you explaining the problem.
 This is what I meant when I said "correct by construction".
 If you can construct a `MessageRequest`, then as far as we can tell, it's not obviously wrong, and you are clear to proceed to sending it.
 Of course, that doesn't mean that the message is completely valid or that you won't get back an error response from the server.
 You could, for example, try sending a text to a phone number that doesn't exist, yet is an E164-compliant number.
 This kind of validation is beyond the scope of the SDK and is performed by the backend service that the API communicates with.
 What the SDK guards against is essentially the 422 errors.
 So, what is this in contrast to?
 Where am I going with this?
 To answer that, let's look at the diametric opposite: cURL.

 Why do I need the SDK when I can use the API directly?
-That's fine, here's an example of sending an image over MMS:
+That's fine, here's an example of sending an image over Viber using cURL:

 ```
 curl -X POST https://api.nexmo.com/v1/messages \